tigerpointe/Learn-GitVsCode/README.md

 ### Notes
 * New repositories default to private (free, but restricted features)
 * Setting type to public makes the code available to anybody
-* Visibility can be be changed on GitHub - Settings = Danger Zone
+* Visibility can be be changed on GitHub - Settings - Danger Zone
+* On GitHub, add the description and topics